bdeweesevans/bdeweesevans.github.io/README.md

-# Hey, I'm Ben :)
+## Introduction

-*This is my webite.
+*Hey, I'm Ben!
+Welcome to my space.
 You can [find my LinkedIn here](https://linkedin.com/in/bdeweesevans) or search most platforms for my username @bdeweesevans.*

 ![image of forrest - no exif.](forrest_noexif.jpg)